ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   in the same order as the aggregator endpoints list of the task parameters.

-If obtaining Helper aggregate shares fails, then the Leader responds to subsequent POST requests to the collection with an HTTP error status and a problem document as described in {{errors}}.
+If obtaining Helper aggregate shares fails, then the Leader responds to subsequent POST requests to the collect job with an HTTP error status and a problem document as described in {{errors}}.

-The Leader MAY respond with 204 No Content for requests to a collection if the results have been deleted due to age.
+The Leader MAY respond with 204 No Content for requests to a collect job if the results have been deleted due to age.

 ###### A Note on Idempotence

-The reason we use a POST instead of a GET to poll the state of a collection is because of the fixed-size query mode (see {{fixed-size-query}}).
+The reason we use a POST instead of a GET to poll the state of a collect job is because of the fixed-size query mode (see {{fixed-size-query}}).
 Collectors may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
-Polling a collection is the only point at which it is safe for the Leader to change its current batch, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collections resource.
+Polling a collect job is the only point at which it is safe for the Leader to change its current batch, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collect jobs resource.

-This means that polling a collection can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.
+This means that polling a collect job can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.

-##### DELETE `{collection URI}`
+##### DELETE `{collect job URI}`

-Instructs the Leader to abandon the collection and allows the Leader to discard all state related to it.
+Instructs the Leader to abandon the collect job and allows the Leader to discard all state related to it.
 This is akin to DELETE on a Helper's aggregate share.
-After deleting a collection, the Leader MUST respond to subsequent requests to that resource with 204 No Content.
+After deleting a collect job, the Leader MUST respond to subsequent requests to that resource with 204 No Content.

 There is no body for this request.